-5.6.1 Profile likelihood
+5.5.1 Profile likelihood

-The likelihood profile on the population scaling parameter (R0) did not show major conflicts between datasets (Figure 19).
-Overall, the CPUE and size data appeared to have provided information on both the upper and lower bounds for the stock abundance, although the CPUE data favour a relatively smaller R0 whereas the size data imply a larger R0.
+The likelihood profile on the population scaling parameter (R0) did not show major conflicts between datasets (Figure 18).
+Overall, the CPUE and size data appeared to have provided information on both the upper and lower bounds for the stock abundance, although the information content of CPUE data appears to be very week.
 The total likelihood is also strongly driven by the recruitment penalty function which penalises large recruit anomalies (required to support the catch history for a small R0.
 An additional jittering analysis suggested the model has attained the minimum in the likelihood surface examined.

-Figure 19:Likelihood profile including total and component likelihood function values for the basic model.
+Figure 18:Likelihood profile including total and component likelihood function values for the revised model.

-5.6.2 ASPM analysis
+5.5.2 ASPM analysis

 The Age Structured Production Model (ASPM) analysis (Maunder & Piner 2015) was used to illustrate what is the main driver of the population trend, and whether the composition data has an undue influence on the estimates of abundance.
-The ASPM analysis involved running a variation of the basic model: where the length composition data were removed from the model (selectivity parameters fixed at the estimates from the basic model) and recruitment deviates were fixed to be zero.
+The ASPM analysis involved running a variation of the revused model: where the length composition data were removed from the model (selectivity parameters fixed at the estimates from the basic model) and recruitment deviates were fixed to be zero.

-The stock biomass from the ASPM model is shown in Figure 20.
-The analysis indicated that there is high degree of consistency between the catches and abundance indices for the swordfish stock, i.e. the catch alone explains reasonably well the historical abundance trend concerning the major decline, although a declining recruitment is also required in order to fully accommodate level of deletion for 1990 - 2010.
-The ASPM analysis further corroborated the profile likelihood on the influence of the length composition data on estimates of the overall stock abundance.
+The stock biomass from the ASPM model is shown in Figure 19.
+The analysis indicated that there is high degree of consistency between the catches and abundance indices for the swordfish stock, i.e. the catch alone explains reasonably well the historical abundance trend concerning the major decline, although a declining recruitment is also required in order to fully accommodate level of deletion from the late 1990s to the early 2000s.

-Figure 20: SSB estimates from the ASPM analysis.
+Figure 19: SSB estimates from the ASPM analysis.

-5.6.3 Retrospective analysis
+5.5.3 Retrospective analysis